Guatemala City: Early history

-"Cerrito del Carmen" church.
-First Spanish building in the valley that eventually became Guatemala City.
+Cerrito del Carmen church, the first Spanish building in the valley that eventually became Guatemala City.

 Human settlement on the present site of Guatemala City began with the native indigenous Maya people, who built a large ceremonial center at Kaminaljuyu.
-This large Maya settlement, the biggest outside the Maya lowlands in the Yucatán Peninsula, of southeast Mexico, rose to prominence around 2,300 years ago, about 300 B.C. due to an increase in mining and trading of obsidian, a valuable commodity of volcanic glass (Igneous rock) for the Pre-Columbian American civilizations in Mesoamerica.
+This large Maya settlement, the biggest outside the Maya lowlands in the Yucatán Peninsula of southeast Mexico, rose to prominence around 2,300 years ago, in about 300 B.C. due to an increase in mining and trading of obsidian, a valuable commodity of volcanic glass (igneous rock) for the Pre-Columbian American civilizations in Mesoamerica.
 Kaminaljuyu then mysteriously collapsed around A.D.
 300 for as yet unknown historical causes.
+More recent research, however, indicates that Kaminaljuyu’s economic and political decline occurred during the Late Classic period (AD 550–800), and that its ultimate collapse, driven by agricultural and political instability, severe droughts, and the diminishing lake, took place in the Terminal Classic period (AD 800–900).
+The ceremoninal center of Kaminaljuyu was located a short distance from the oldest part of Guatemala City.
+It is now a park within the city.